Yoz0/Agar.io-Learning-Bots/Readme.md

 Genetic Algorithm
 -----------------
-When the user hit the "New Generation" button, the program search for the NB_SELECT_BOT stronger bots (dead or alive) and create NBR_BOT new ones with [crossover](https://en.wikipedia.org/wiki/Crossover_%28genetic_algorithm%29) and [mutation](https://en.wikipedia.org/wiki/Mutation_%28genetic_algorithm%29).
+When the user hits the "New Generation" button, the program searches for the NB_SELECT_BOT strongest bots (dead or alive) and creates NBR_BOT new ones with
+[crossover](https://en.wikipedia.org/wiki/Crossover_%28genetic_algorithm%29)
+and [mutation](https://en.wikipedia.org/wiki/Mutation_%28genetic_algorithm%29).

 Technical stuff
 ---------------
 We use python 3.5 and Tkinter.
-Use `python3 main.py` to run.
+Use `python3 main.py` to run, `python3 plot.py` to have a recap of the run you just made.

+Dependancies :
+* tkinter (for the UI) : `sudo apt-get install python3-tk` if you're on linux
+* matplotlib (for plot.py) : `sudo apt-get install python3-matplotlib` if you're on linux

 Developers
 ----------